Brass Check Valve For Well Pump

 Smaller pump check valves:

-They are available in many designs, like physically activated ball valves or a spring ball valve that attributes a spring-loaded ball that closes the valves.
+They are available in many designs, like physically activated ball valves or a spring ball valve that uses a spring-loaded ball to close the valves.

 Duckbill check valves:

-It shuts and opens with pressure by having a Rubber diaphragm.
+It shuts and opens with pressure with a rubber diaphragm.

 Larger pump check valves:

-A pivot on a hinge or metallic disk swing to close the valve to avoid liquids’ backflow.
+A pivot on a hinge or a metallic disk swings to close the valve to avoid liquids’ backflow.

 Location of the brass check valve on the water well: